 Databases – Calibration and Alignment

 The accurate monitoring and recording of the state and the position of the detector inside the STAR apparatus is of outmost importance as it directly impacts its performance.
 Calibration is the online and offline task of monitoring the state of the detector as well as the set of tasks needed to correct for any disruptive action.
 The online part (often referred to a slow controls) gathers information of the detector in-situ, usually during running periods.
-Such information might be temperature or position of elements, pedestal files etc. This information is stored in a Database with a timestamp.
-The offline part of the calibration includes also software methods used to check e.g. the position of the detector elements using tracking information.
-The results of these procedures are stored as updated values in specific bank in the Database and are used in the massive offline physics production reconstruction passes.The task of ALIGNMENT is a special and very demanding one especially for the PXL detector where one would like to perform/know the positioning of the detector elements with offsets and tolerances to within a few microns.the equivalent of 1.0(0.5)or two persons working on thefor 63One person3months that is equivalent to 0.3 (0.1) FTECMM Data1.0(0.5)or two persons working on thefor 63other complex to TPC (and thus the STAR coordinate system) using tracking information.
+Such information might be temperature or position of elements, pedestal files etc. This information is provided by the detector’s slow control system and it is stored in a Database with a timestamp.
+The offline part of the calibration includes software methods used to check e.g. the position of the detector elements using tracking information.
+The results of these procedures are stored as updated values in specific bank in the Database and are used in the massive offline physics production reconstruction passes.

+ALIGNMENT is a special and very demanding task especially for the PXL detector where one would like to perform/know the positioning of the detector elements with offsets and tolerances to within a few microns.
+There are four distinct steps for the successful completion of this task:

+1) SURVEY of detector elements: This is the task of determining the relative position of the various detector elements after they are assembled and before they are installed in the experiment.
+The sub-tasks associated with this problem are:

+1.1 Develop software that analyzes the Coordinate Measuring Machine (CMM) data.
+The manpower needed is the equivalent of 1.0(0.5) FTE or two persons working on the task for 6(3) months.

+1.2 Test/Certify software.
+One person is needed and the task duration is 3 (1) months that is equivalent to 0.3 (0.1) FTE.

+1.3 CMM Data analysis.
+This task will take 1.0(0.5) FTE or two persons working on the task for 6(3) months.

+The deliverables are the following geometry matrices (for StarDb):

+SSD: wafer-to-ladder geometry matrices (g.m.)

+ladder-to-shell g.m.

+IST: idem

+PXL: [pixel-to-shell] geometry function [z=f(x,y)]

+OR (depending on prototype test results)

+chip-to-ladder g.m.

+ladder-to-sector g.m.

+sector-to-shell g.m.

+Institutions responsible: SSD [BNL, KSU, other]

+IST [MIT, BNL, KSU]

+PXL [LBL, BNL, KSU]

+The above tasks require skills at the graduate student and/or post-doc level.

+Requirements/Pre-requisites:

+a) Detector-element naming-scheme documentation.

+b) CMM operator time to perform the data collection.

+2) GLOBAL Alignment: This is the task of relative alignment of HFT complex to TPC (and thus the STAR coordinate system) using tracking information.
+The sub-tasks associated with this problem are:

 2.1 Software development.
 The manpower needed is about 0.7(0.3) FTE or one person working on the task for 7(3) months (including testing).

 2.2 Data analysis.
 This task takes about 0.6(0.3) FTE or one person working on the task for 6(3) months to complete.

-The deliverables
+The deliverables are the following geometry matrices (for StarDb):

-ShellSTAR (TPC)6 param.idem
+SSD: Shell-to-STAR (TPC) geometry matrices (6 param.)

+IST: idem

+PXL: idem

 Note: This task needs to be repeated at the beginning of every RHIC run, except in the case of PXL detector where it needs to be repeated every time there is a shell replacement.